panzerdp/dmitripavlutin.com/content/posts/2019-08-20-optional-chaining/index.md

 ## 6. When to use optional chaining

-Like any tool, optional chaining must be used wisely.
+Resist the urge to use optional chaining to access any property: that would lead to a misguided usage.

-### 6.1 Use with potentially nullish
+### 6.1 Access properties of potentially nullish

 `?.` must be used only near the properties that can potentially be `undefined` or `null`.
 In other cases, use the good-old property accessors: `.property` or `[expression]`.